code34/mainmenu/README.md

 The minimal requirement to build a main menu with Arma3

-This template complete those jobs:
-- Configure a scene for Stratis map
+This addon template allows you to modify the main menu of ARMA3 by changing the background with a video of your choice, or to make other modifications from a script.

 ## Requirements & Build

 1- Configure the config.ccp & \arma3_mainmenu\scenes\mainmenu.stratis\initintro.sqf

+2 - Put your OGV video in mainmenu\scenes\mainmenu.stratis

-2- Use armatool to binarize the config.cpp to config.bin
+3- Use armatool to binarize the config.cpp to config.bin

-3- Build a pbo of \arma3_mainmenu\
+4- Build a pbo of \arma3_mainmenu\

-4- Move the pbo in your arma path in \@mainmenu\Addons\ path
+5- Move the pbo in your arma path in \@mainmenu\Addons\ path

-5- launch Arma with @mainmenu addons loaded
+6- launch Arma with @mainmenu addons loaded